Create a Website Account - Manage notification subscriptions, save form progress and more.

-In 2011, the city adopted a Complete Streets standard (see Question 3 for info on Complete Streets) for all roadways in the community.
+In 2011, the City adopted a Complete Streets standard (see Question below for info on Complete Streets) for all roadways in the community.
 This policy is intended to provide safe movement for all roadway users including people walking, riding a bicycle, or driving a car.

 A “complete street” is a transportation design and operation philosophy that intends streets to be safe, convenient and comfortable for all users, regardless of age, ability, or how one feels while traveling.
 Complete streets can include, but are not limited to, sidewalks, bike lanes, bus pull-outs, and traffic calming measures such as center medians and street trees.